-Perfect for those who just need a quick dose of inspiration, these bite-size pieces content serve as an awesome introduction to the brand.
+Perfect for those who just need a quick dose of inspiration, these bite-size pieces of content serve as an awesome introduction to the brand.

 These pieces are great for savvier foodies with a bit more time on their hands and could likewise be search engine gold.

 Each of these types of content appeals to different pillars, but all piggyback on each other.

-Organize Your Audience via Hashtags
+Organise Your Audience via Hashtags